blouze/displayjerky.com/content/blog/i-won-a-game-jam.md

 ---
-title: I won a game jam and told nobody about it.
+title: I won a game jam and told nobody.
 description: I don't know why I'm like this...
 ---